justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 Here are some examples of tags in right-to-left context:

 {% contentPageImage {
-    src:"../../../assets/img/components/tag/example-rtl-restaurant-listing.svg",
+    src: "../../../assets/img/components/tag/rtl-example-restaurant-listing.svg",
-    alt: "A right-to-left example of a tag used on a restaurant listing card.",
+    alt: "A right-to-left example of neutral and brand tags used on a restaurant listing card.",
-    width: 827
+    width: "827px"
 } %}

 {% contentPageImage {
-    src:"../../../assets/img/components/tag/example-rtl-disabled-menu-item.svg",
+    src: "../../../assets/img/components/tag/rtl-example-price-breakdown.svg",
-    alt: "A right-to-left example of disabled tag on a disabled menu item card.",
+    alt: "A right-to-left example of an offer tag on used in price breakdown.",
-    width: 912
+    width: "359px"
 } %}

 ___